Menopausal Symptoms (Other Than Osteoporosis)

 Soy and Soy (or Other Source) Isoflavones

 Both soy and red clover contain phytoestrogens (naturally occurring substances with estrogen-like actions) called isoflavones.
 It is thought that the isoflavones in these herbs may offer some benefits of estrogen with less risk.
-However, the current evidence base for this hypothesis is conflicting.
+The current evidence base for this hypothesis is conflicting.

 Improvements in hot flashes as well as other symptoms, such as vaginal dryness and mood, have been seen in many studies of soy, mixed soy isoflavones, aglycone isoflavones, and the isoflavone genistein alone.23-24,69-72,91-93,146,153,163 However, about as many studies have failed to find significant benefit as compared to placebo with soy or concentrated isoflavones.5,43,44,67,73,79,80,94,107,108,113,133-134,153,179 A review of 13 randomized trials with 1,996 women showed a reduced frequency of hot flashes with soy isoflavones compared to placebo, with more than 12 weeks of treatment showing the greatest effect.
 Hot flash severity improved in 9 randomized trials involving 988 women with soy isoflavones compared to placebo.173